US Foods (USFD) Upgraded to Buy: Here's What You Should Know

 Since a changing earnings picture is a powerful factor influencing near-term stock price movements, the Zacks rating system is very useful for individual investors.
 They may find it difficult to make decisions based on rating upgrades by Wall Street analysts, as these are mostly driven by subjective factors that are hard to see and measure in real time.

-Therefore, the Zacks rating upgrade for US Foods basically reflects positivity about its earnings outlook that could translate into buying pressure and an increase in its stock price.
+As such, the Zacks rating upgrade for US Foods is essentially a positive comment on its earnings outlook that could have a favorable impact on its stock price.

 Most Powerful Force Impacting Stock Prices

-The change in a company's future earnings potential, as reflected in earnings estimate revisions, and the near-term price movement of its stock are proven to be strongly correlated.
+The change in a company's future earnings potential, as reflected in earnings estimate revisions, has proven to be strongly correlated with the near-term price movement of its stock.
 That's partly because of the influence of institutional investors that use earnings and earnings estimates for calculating the fair value of a company's shares.
 An increase or decrease in earnings estimates in their valuation models simply results in higher or lower fair value for a stock, and institutional investors typically buy or sell it.
-Their bulk investment action then leads to price movement for the stock.
+Their transaction of large amounts of shares then leads to price movement for the stock.

 For US Foods, rising earnings estimates and the consequent rating upgrade fundamentally mean an improvement in the company's underlying business.
 And investors' appreciation of this improving business trend should push the stock higher.